apache/incubator-wayang/wayang-docs/src/main/resources/index.md

 ## How to use Wayang

 **Requirements.**
-Apache Wayang (incubating) is built with Java 8 and Scala 2.11.
-However, to execute Wayang it is sufficient to have Java 8 installed.
+Apache Wayang (incubating) is built with Java 11 and Scala 2.12.
 If you want to build Wayang yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed.
 Please also consider that processing platforms employed by Wayang might have further requirements.

 **Get Wayang.**
 Wayang is available via Maven Central.
 To use it with Maven, for instance, include the following into you POM file: